-The Somme Museum was built on the site where the solders of the 108th Brigade of the 36th (Ulster) Division were trained after the outbreak of war within the grounds of the Clandeboye Estate.
+The Somme Museum was built on the site where the soldiers of the 108th Brigade of the 36th (Ulster) Division trained after the outbreak of war.

 Prices For Guided Tour

 For 2023 daytime or evening group/educational bookings or for further information email the Museum at firstname.lastname@example.org

 If you want to see and hear what life was like for a soldier in the First World War then step back in time on our GUIDED TOUR of the Somme Museum with expert guides.
 Group tours are available and can be booked in advance by emailing the Museum at email@example.com